welkinhealth/slate/source/integration_tools.html.md

 Credentials created in Integration Tools are active as soon as they are created and can be used to generate access tokens.
 Access tokens are short lived and are used to make calls to the API.
 Details on this token exchange process is [documented here](/data_api.html/#authentication).

 <aside>When you invalidate Credentials in Integration Tools, Access Tokens are NOT invalidated.
 They will expire as normal.
 The credentials will no longer be valid for generating new Access Tokens.</aside>

+<aside>Once invalidated, credentials can not be re-activated.
+A verification screen will be presented to confirm that you really want to invalidate the selected credential.</aside>

+<aside>If you are using a credential to verify requests sent to an App, please contact Developer Support before invalidating a credential to get Welin's help in migrating your App.</aside>

 # Webhooks